 This new study is a “decisive blow to courts around the world, many of which still question the concept,” says a Mail Online story.

-"Claims of substantial controversy within the medical community about shaken baby syndrome and abusive head trauma have created a chilling effect on child protection hearings and criminal prosecutions," Narang was quoted in the report.
+“Claims of substantial controversy within the medical community about shaken baby syndrome and abusive head trauma have created a chilling effect on child protection hearings and criminal prosecutions,” Narang reports.

 Additional information by Nathanielle Torre